-- Emergency removal of a respondent on the basis of an immediate threat to physical health/safety; - Whether the Title IX Coordinator should pursue/sign a formal complaint even if that is not requested by a complainant; - Whether reported circumstances may involve a pattern of prohibited conduct and/or climate-related issues; - Whether it is appropriate to try to resolve a complaint through informal resolution and what modality may be most successful and appropriate; - Whether a no-trespass order is needed.
+- Emergency removal of a respondent on the basis of an immediate threat to an individual and/or campus communities physical health/safety; - Whether the Title IX Coordinator should sign a formal complaint even if not requested by a complainant; - Whether reported circumstances may involve a pattern of prohibited conduct and/or climaterelated issues; - Whether it is appropriate to try to resolve a complaint through informal resolution and what modality may be most successful and appropriate; - Whether a no-trespass order is needed.

 The Title IX Coordinator will appoint a member of the College who has been trained to perform this assessment.
-A violence risk assessment completed by the College is not an evaluation for an involuntary behavioral health hospitalization or a psychological/metal health assessment.
+A violence risk assessment completed by the College is not an evaluation for an involuntary behavioral health hospitalization or a psychological/mental health assessment.
 A violence risk assessment assesses the risk of actionable violence, often with a focus on targeted predatory escalations.
 CCSNH typically utilizes the NABITA training model and uses the SIVRA-35 structured interview for violence risk assessments.

-D. Formal Complaints
+3. Formal Complaints

-When a complainant requests an investigation, the Title IX Coordinator will promptly upon receipt (verbal or written) of a formal complaint (elements as referenced below):
+When a complainant requests an investigation, the Title IX Coordinator will promptly upon written receipt of a formal complaint:

-- 1. Determine whether the conduct as alleged would, if proved, constitute Title IX sex discrimination, sex-based harassment and/or sexual misconduct as defined above; - 2.
-Determine whether the conduct allegedly occurred in the College's educational program or activity; - 3.
+- 1. Determine whether the conduct as alleged would, if proved, constitute discrimination, sexual harassment, sexual misconduct, or retaliation as defined above; - 2.
+Determine whether the conduct allegedly occurred in the College's educational program or activity or if the College has substantial interest; - 3.
 Determine whether at the time the formal complaint was made if the complainant was participating or attempting to participate in a College program or activity.